nsipplswezey/nsipplswezey.github.io/_posts/2016-04-6-Nodal-JS-Part-1-Version-1.md

 ## Getting Started with Nodal:

 ### A node.js Framework + Screen-cast + Technical Blog Post
+**This post was the first version of a mixed-media technical blog format idea.
+You can find the next (better) version of this Nodal screen-cast + technical blog [here](http://nsipplswezey.github.io/2016/04/08/Nodal-JS-Part-1-Version-2.html)**

+I dog-fooded this version and have a follow-up post on the results of the experiment [here](http://nsipplswezey.github.io/2016/04/07/Pairing-Screencasts-and-Text-Results.html).
+Since this is a technical blog, and not a product distribution channel, I'm leaving this first version up, as a reference to the iterative development of this idea.

-This blog post is 1 of 3, written to pair with a 3 part screencast by the creator of the Nodal framework Keith Horwood.
-It's a test of a mixed-media technical blog format, pairing screen-cast video content with static technical blog content.
+If you still want to cruise this post, it follows a screencast by the creator of the Nodal framework Keith Horwood.
 See that little check box in the right margin?
 Use it to toggle the accompanying screen-cast on which this blog post is based.
 If you're curious about this mixed text-video transcription technical blog idea, you can see my motivations [in this post](http://nsipplswezey.github.io/2016/04/07/Pairing-Screencasts-and-Text.html).

-I've dog-fooded this post by following along myself, and have a follow-up post on the results of this experiment [here](http://nsipplswezey.github.io/2016/04/07/Pairing-Screencasts-and-Text-Results.html).
-Since this is a technical blog, and not a product distribution channel, I'm leaving this first version up, as a reference to the iterative development of this idea.

-You can find Version 2 of this Nodal screen-cast + technical blog [here]()

 ### Nodal
 Nodal is a node.js webserver and framework designed to make it easy to get a node.js server up and running.
 It's built with: